ovidiuch/ui-plugin/flowdef/README.md

 ## Current flow for generating Flow types :)

-Update the [index.js.flow](index.js.flow) file by hand.
+Update the [index.js.flow](index.js.flow) file by hand whenever the exported API changes.
+Carefully port the changed TypeScript types into Flow syntax.
 Paste in [Try Flow](https://flow.org/try/) to ensure syntax is correct.
 As an extra precaution step, manually update `node_modules/ui-plugin/dist/index.js.flow` in the [Cosmos](https://github.com/react-cosmos/react-cosmos) monorepo and run Flow there.

 Yeah... pretty lame.